alanng10/Secane/Docue/Web/a.md

 Web browser has Javascript system.

-Javascript system require double precision floating point implem.
+Javascript system require double precision floating point inplane.

 Web browser has Class Lang System.
 The System is config with practic.